High Risk Travellers

 Apart from the normal risk as with all other travellers, pregnant women have other potential problems when travelling.

 The safest time to travel is during the second trimester.
 Women with previous obstetric problems and higher risk pregnancy should avoid travel if possible.
-Air travel is discouraged after 24 weeks of gestation for women with risk factors, or after 36 weeks for normal pregnancy.

-The Elderly and Infirm
+The Older and Infirm